2. Creating a development environment¶

 Create a

-file at the root of your repository.
+requirements.txtfile at the root of your repository.
 This file should contain every name of the parts needed to build the documentation (Python modules, extensions, etc).Go through your Sphinx

-file and add the name of each extension to therequirements.txt
+conf.pyfile and add the name of each extension to therequirements.txtfile.
+One extension name per line.Example

 The

-file of the project used to build the docs you are reading now contains:sphinx sphinxcontrib-mermaid
+requirements.txtfile of the project used to build the docs you are reading now contains:sphinx sphinxcontrib-mermaid

 Push this file to your master branch of your repository.

-to install every Python module needed by your docs platform.
+This file is ready to be used by pip to install every Python module needed by your docs platform.

 To use it, contributors who already have Python installed, enter: